oearikan/05_capstone/README.md

 This is the capstone project for Udacity Full Stack Developer ND program.
 It follows the "Casting Agency" specifications.

 ## URL
-You can click on this link to go to live project page: insert link here!!!
+You can click on this link to go to live project page: https://capstonefamoso.herokuapp.com/

 ## Authentication information